Blue-collar worker

 A blue-collar worker is a person who performs manual labor or skilled trades.
-Blue-collar work may involve skilled or unskilled labor.
-The type of work may involve manufacturing, retail, warehousing, mining, carpentry, electrical work, custodial work, agriculture, logging, landscaping, food processing, waste collection and disposal, construction, shipping, and many other types of physical work.
+Originating and used most frequently in the United States, the term 'Blue-collar work' may involve skilled or unskilled labor.
+The type of work may involve manufacturing, warehousing, mining, carpentry, electrical work, custodial work, agriculture, logging, landscaping, food processing, waste collection and disposal, construction, shipping, and many other types of physical work that typically do not require higher education.
 Blue-collar work often involves something being physically built or maintained.
 In social status, blue-collar workers generally belong to the working class.

 In contrast, the white-collar worker typically performs work in an office environment and may involve sitting at a computer or desk.
 A third type of work is a service worker (pink collar) whose labor is related to customer interaction, entertainment, sales or other service-oriented work — particularly those service jobs that have been traditionally considered to be women's work, such as secretaries, nurses, teachers, early childhood educators, florists, etc. Many occupations blend blue, white, or pink-collar work and are often paid hourly wage-labor, although some professionals may be paid by the project or salaried.
 There are a wide range of payscales for such work depending upon field of specialty and experience.

 Origin of term

 A welder making boilers at the Combustion Engineering Company in Chattanooga, Tennessee in June 1942.
 Despite their name, blue-collar workers do not always or typically wear blue shirts.

-The term blue collar was first used in reference to trades jobs in 1924, in an Alden, Iowa newspaper.
+The term blue collar was first used in reference to trades jobs in the United States in 1924, in an Alden, Iowa newspaper.
 The phrase stems from the image of manual workers wearing blue denim or chambray shirts as part of their uniforms.
 Industrial and manual workers often wear durable canvas or cotton clothing that may be soiled during the course of their work.
 Navy and light blue colors conceal potential dirt or grease on the worker's clothing, helping them to appear cleaner.
-For the same reason, blue is a popular color for boilersuits which protect workers' clothing.
+For the same reason, blue is a popular color for boilersuits that protect workers' clothing.
 Some blue collar workers have uniforms with the name of the business or the individual's name embroidered or printed on it.

 Historically, the popularity of the colour blue among manual labourers contrasts with the popularity of white dress shirts worn by people in office environments.
 The blue collar/white collar colour scheme has socio-economic class connotations.
 However, this distinction has become blurred with the increasing importance of skilled labor, and the relative increase in low-paying white-collar jobs.